 This is a rule that everyone should follow 100% of the time.
 Unless you absolutely know for sure that a retail worker made a mistake, don’t blame them for something going wrong.
 And even if you do know they are at fault and you’re really upset, do your best to express yourself in a kind way.

 Working retail is not an easy job, and we all make mistakes.
 Everyone who has this job truly appreciates kind and understanding customers.
 Trust me.

 This guideline is especially important on Black Friday.
 Everyone who is working retail on this day is extremely stressed out—there are way more customers than normal to attend to, the store is a mess, a child is crying in the fitting rooms, and you’ve been running around the store carrying heavy loads for the past five hours.
 No amount of experience can fully prepare you for this.
 As a customer, please remember that those working on Black Friday are people too!

 This is a fun day; enjoy it!
 This list is meant to make everyone more mindful of their actions on this, particularly busy shopping day.
 Get out there, get some holiday shopping done, and have a great time while doing it.

-Black Friday can be a fun day spent with friends and family.
-These guidelines will ensure that you, as well as those around you, have a positive experience.
+Black Friday shopping can be a fun day spent with friends and family.
+These guidelines will ensure that everyone has a positive experience.
 Happy shopping!